 As this paper outlines concepts associated with airborne pollutants and concentrated on particulate forms of airborne pollutants, we will not consider gasses although some forms of fumes and vapour are considered in some detail, as these can result in chemical reactions within the atmosphere, which manifest as particulates.

-With the above in mind it is important to consider what has to be achieved before deciding on the method to be used to carry out the monitoring.
-Integral to this thinking, the following questions should be asked when embarking on a sampling programme:
+With the above in mind, it is important to consider what has to be achieved before deciding on the method to be used to carry out the monitoring.
+Integral to this thinking, the following questions should be asked when embarking on a sampling program:

 |How does the pollutant cause a problem?|

 |What is the problem associated with this pollutant?|

 |If the pollutant settles out will it be easier and more

 |If the airborne load is determined, can we accurately